haiko-xyz/solver/README.md

 The `SolverComponent` in the `core` package implements most of the core functionality of a `Solver` contract.
 A Solver implementation must:

 1. Inherit the base functionality of `SolverComponent`
-2. Implement `SolverQuoter` which contains methods for generating quotes and minting initial vault liquidity tokens
+2. Implement `SolverHooks` which contains methods for generating quotes and minting initial vault liquidity tokens

 The core `SolverComponent` component will eventually be moved to its own repo to be reused across multiple Solvers.
 We currently store it as a package under a single monorepo for ease of development.